eccentricayman/Notes/README.md

 Live at [aymanahmed.tech](aymanahmed.tech)

-Or alternatively, view the .md files in this repo.
+Or alternatively, view the .md files in this repo under files/